al3xrods/al3xrods/README.md

 ---

 ### 👨‍💻 About Me
 I am a **Computer Science student in my final semester**, specializing in **Data Science and Machine Learning**.
 I enjoy translating complex datasets into actionable business insights and building robust predictive models.
-My expertise spans Deep Learning, Geospatial Analysis, Time-Series Forecasting, and Classical Machine Learning.

 ---